 Eggs are versatile, self-contained packages of protein and nutrients that are suitable for any meal.
 For most people without heart disease or diabetes, one egg per day is acceptable in a healthy diet and won't increase the risk of developing heart disease, according to the Harvard School of Public Health.
-If you cook eggs that result in runny yolks, use commercially pasteurized eggs to reduce the risk of contracting salmonella, recommends the U.S. Food and Drug Administration.
+There are a multitude of ways to cook an egg.
+Here are 10 methods to try the next time you want an egg dish for breakfast, lunch or dinner.

-For hard-boiled eggs that are easy to peel without a gray ring around the yolk, place eggs into cold water that just covers them and bring the pot to a boil.
+For hard-boiled eggs that are easy to peel without a greenish, gray ring around the yolk, place eggs into cold water that just covers them and bring the pot to a boil.
 Boil for two minutes, then take the pan off the heat, cover tightly and let sit for 10 minutes.
 Put eggs into a bowl of ice water to stop the cooking.

 Break eggs into a small bowl before gently sliding into boiling water to poach them.
 Alton Brown of the Food Network recommends adding a teaspoon of lemon juice or vinegar for every cup of water in the pan.
 Remove the pan from the heat after the eggs are added, cover and let sit for seven to eight minutes.

-The trick to making light and fluffy scrambled eggs is to thoroughly whisk them until frothy, adding 1 tbsp. of milk for every two eggs.
-Cook gently over medium heat, folding and turning the eggs, but don't stir.
+The trick to making light and fluffy scrambled eggs is to thoroughly whisk them until frothy, and adding one tablespoon of milk for every two eggs.
+Cook gently over medium heat, folding and turning the eggs without stirring, until you reach the desired consistency.